esolidar/i18n/README.md

 ## Todo

-- create a script to give us information about the repeated translations
 - remove all default messages from toolkit
-- move each component translations from toolkit to a dedicated folder inside projects/toolkit and remove from the other folders
+- move each component translations from toolkit to a dedicated folder inside projects/toolkit and remove from the other projects
-- refactor unit tests
+- use "duplicated" scripts to remove all duplicated values from every projects
 - create common folder with common translations and refactor each of the projects